FelixSchladt/Micropython-SSD1306-GFX/README.md

 Keep them in the same directory on the micropython device

 #### Import the Library classes
-the ssd1306_gfx class inherits the methods of the ssd1306.py class.
+The ssd1306_gfx class inherits the methods of the ssd1306.py class.

 ```python
 import ssd1306_gfx